-With a single b2b article for a leading innovation company in the Bay Area, we were able to generate 20,699 page views in 14 days.
+With a single b2b article for a leading innovation company in the Bay Area, I was able to generate 20,699 page views in 14 days.

-(As a nice side bonus, we acquired 46 marketing leads and a qualified lead for a potential project worth $300,000!)
+(As a nice side bonus, I acquired 46 marketing leads and a qualified lead for a potential project worth $300,000!)